• Skip to Content

 AUTO 181A Introduction to Alternative Fuel and Hybrid/Electric Vehicles 2 Units

 This course will examine a variety of alternative fuels and propulsion systems used in modern automotive vehicles.
 The advantages and limitations of alternative fuels used in internal combustion engines (ICE) will be discussed.
 The topics on alternative propulsion systems will include the basic theory of operation, construction, and safety.
-The unique dangers surrounding alternative fuel and propulsion vehicles will be explored, and how to minimize the risks.
+The unique dangers surrounding alternative fuel and propulsion vehicles will be explored and how to minimize the risks.
 This course will also cover what is needed to operate safely and effectively around these vehicles.
-The course includes a quick guide comparison chart of the different hybrid electric, plug-in hybrid, battery electric, and CNG automobiles.

 Lecture Hours: 1.5 Lab Hours: 1.5 Repeatable: No Grading: L